-Some people have severe reactions (anaphylaxis) to latex.
-If your child experiences any of the signs and symptoms of anaphylaxis, call an ambulance to take your child to hospital.
+Some people have an anaphylactic reaction to latex.
+If your child experiences any of the signs and symptoms of anaphylaxis, lay her flat, give her an adrenaline auto-injector (if available) and call an ambulance – phone 000.

 Insect stings and bites are common, especially if your child spends a lot of time outdoors.
 An insect sting or bite usually causes only temporary pain and redness around the sting.
 In some children, though, the reaction can be worse.

-In Australia, your child is most likely to experience stings from bees, wasps, stinging ants and bites from ticks.
+In Australia, your child is most likely to experience stings from bees, wasps and stinging ants, and bites from ticks.
 Bites from mosquitoes and march flies are also very common, but severe reactions to these are very rare.

 Reactions to insect bites and stings

-Different children get different amounts of swelling after insect bites.
-About 10% of children will have more swelling, welts or hives than other children because of a sting.
+Different children get different amounts of swelling, welts or hives after insect bites.
 Swelling can sometimes increase for a couple of days.